Forms of Massage

 Massage for Low Back Pain

 Although more studies are needed, it does appear that massage may offer benefits for low back pain.
-For example, in a review of 13 randomized trials, researchers concluded that massage offered benefits, especially when paired with exercise and education, in people with low back pain that is not due to a specific injury or condition.
+For example, researchers in one study concluded that massage offered benefits, especially when paired with exercise and education, in people with low back pain that is not due to a specific injury or condition.
 And in some of those participants with chronic pain, the effects lasted up to a year.
-Another study involving 401 people also with nonspecific back pain were randomized to receive two different types of massage (structural or relaxation) or usual care.
+Another study involving people also with nonspecific back pain who were randomized to receive two different types of massage (structural or relaxation) or usual care.
 The people in the massage groups experienced an improvement in their ability to function and had fewer symptoms, which lasted at least six months.

 Other Potential Uses of Massage